Tuesday, October 8, 2024

 DID T-REXES NEED GLASSES?

 Fans of the 1993 film Jurassic Park (and it is hard to conceive of anyone who wouldn't be a fan) will recall the unease suffered by those characters who were present when the Tyrannosaurus rex escaped from its paddock.
-In that scene, paleontologist Dr. Alan Grant recommends that everyone freeze for the reason that a T-Rex could only detect motion and not still objects (frogs and toads pretty much operate under the same constraints).
+In that scene, paleontologist Dr. Alan Grant recommends that everyone freeze for the reason that a T-Rex could only detect motion and not still objects (frogs and toads today pretty much operate under the same constraints).

 About the same time that the movie was being released, University of Oregon professor Dr. Kent Stevens performed various experiments to determine the visual acuity of a Tyrannosaur.
 Only mildly inconvenienced by the fact that the dinosaur had been extinct for about 65 million years, Stevens used various computer projections, models of skulls, trigonometry, and extrapolations from what living creatures could see to make an estimate on the veracity of Dr. Grant's assertion.

 Dr. Grant apparently got it wrong.
 Using best-case projections, the T-Rex had a binocular range and depth perception even better than modern hawks and would have easily been able to distinguish various objects--moving or not.
 This carnosaur could have had visual clarity 13 times as good as a human (an eagle has visual clarity only 3.6 times as good as a person).
-The T-Rex could clearly view an object 6 kilometers away, while a human could not do so for an object past 1.6 kilometers.
+The T-Rex could clearly view an object 6 kilometers away, while a human could not do so for the same object past 1.6 kilometers.
 In other words, the recommendation of Dr. Grant that humans standing in front of a Tyrannosaurus should merely freeze is about as reliable as the promises of a U.S. Presidential candidate in an election year.

 For more information on Dr. Stevens's work, click on the Today I Found Out website here.